 Nowadays, of course, you’ll find OEM applications on everything from buses and HGVs to expensive SUVs and saloons.
-In short, air ride is far more common than you might think; it’s not some sort of underground dark art and, to be honest, it’s not particularly special either… until it comes to the world of modified car culture, of course.
+In short, air ride is far more common than you might think; it’s not some sort of underground dark art.
+To be honest, it’s not particularly special either… until it comes to the world of modified car culture, of course.

 But the question still remains, why should you look at air ride suspension as an option for your weapon of choice?
 Well, if you’ll excuse the pun, here’s the FC lowdown.

-Air suspension is the only truly practical way of drastically changing your ride height on the go but, although many forum ‘experts’ will scoff, it comes with more benefits than simply being able to dump your car into the weeds.
-Yes, of course it makes your car look cool, there’s no denying that, but that doesn’t mean it has to come with a huge compromise on performance.
-Old skool hydraulic systems tend to offer a whole load of compromises but air?
-Well that’s a different animal.
-The best quality modern vehicle-specific kits are built with performance in mind and, in most cases, will not only offer better handling than standard, but very often they’ll boast greater tuneability than coilover or spring and damper set-ups too.
+Air suspension is the only truly practical way of drastically changing your ride height on the go.
+Although many forum ‘experts’ will scoff, it comes with more benefits than simply being able to dump your car into the weeds.
+Yes, of course it makes your car look cool, but that doesn’t mean it has to come with a huge compromise on performance.
+Old school hydraulic systems tend to offer a whole load of compromises, but air?
+Well, that’s a different animal.
+The best quality modern vehicle-specific kits are built with performance in mind.
+In most cases, it will not only offer better handling than standard, but very often they’ll boast greater tuneability than coilover or spring and damper set-ups too.

-The truth is that, just like performance springs, modern airbags are progressive – the more they compress the stiffer they get – and this dynamic spring rate offers plenty of performance potential, especially combined with an optimal damper set-up.
+The truth is that, just like performance springs, modern airbags are progressive.
+The more they compress the stiffer they get.
+This dynamic spring rate offers plenty of performance potential, especially combined with an optimal damper set-up.
 In fact, air ride was popular in drag racing and NASCAR as far back as the 1950s.
 There’s also plenty of race cars and drifters running air suspension right now, more than you may think.

 When it comes to tuneability, with air suspension the ride can be firm and tight, soft and comfortable or anywhere in between.
 You can increase the pressure to firm up the ride for the circuit and then drive home in the lap of luxury, all at the push of a button.
 Then again you could just want to run your car super low but with the benefit of actually being able to get on your drive – a really novel concept we’re sure!